How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Are there any tried-and-true methods for mouse-proofing campers during the winter months?

-Winter storage requires extra vigilance since this is when mice are most desperate to find warm shelter.
-We make it a habit to check on our RV regularly during winter months.
+Winter is when mice get desperate, so we stay extra vigilant.
+We make it a point to check on our RV regularly during the cold months.

 Do dryer sheets really work to deter mice from making themselves at home in my camper?